KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ### Remote Autocomplete

-The ``Autocomplete/RemoteService`` can be used to perform autocomplete by integrating with an external API.
+The ``Autocomplete/RemoteAutocompleteService`` can be used to perform autocomplete by integrating with an external API.
 It requires that the device is online, and requires that Full Access is enabled, to allow the keyboard to make network requests.

 You create a custom remote autocomplete service by defining which URL to call, any potential headers or query parameters, as well as a result type that can parse the remote request response.

 ### Next Character Prediction

-The ``Autocomplete/LocalService`` and ``Autocomplete/RemoteService`` will automatically perform next-character predictions based on the result.
-The result can be used by ``KeyboardView`` to increase the tap area of more probable keys, to reduce the risk of incorrect key taps.
+The ``Autocomplete/LocalAutocompleteService`` and ``Autocomplete/RemoteAutocompleteService`` will perform next-character predictions based on the result.
+This information is used by ``KeyboardView`` to increase the tap area of probable keys, to reduce the risk of incorrect typing.

 You can disable next-character predictions with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextCharacterPredictionEnabled`` setting.